Skip to content

 Terminal window

-nix-repl> aspect = den.aspects.foo { host = den.hosts.x86_64-linux.igloo; }
+nix-repl> aspect = den.aspects.laptop { host = den.hosts.x86_64-linux.laptop; }

 Terminal window